 Don’t Leave Your Other Friends in the Dark

 Unlike some romantic relationships, where each party typically enters the union with their own friend groups, you and your ex-friend probably share a friend group.
 This means having to see this person at functions after the breakup and dealing with awkward small talk or complete avoidance.
 You should tell your extended friend group what’s going on.
 It doesn’t have to be in great detail, but give them a heads up that there will be tension because there will be tension.
-Whatever you do, don’t ask your mutual friends to pick sides in the break up because that’s childish and rude.
-It is not fair them as they aren’t the ones who decided to end a friendship.
+Whatever you do, don’t ask your mutual friends to pick sides in the breakup because that’s childish and rude.
+It is not fair to them as they aren’t the ones who decided to end a friendship.

 Prepare to be Uncomfortable